-Following an individualized learning plan, each Abot Tala member is paired with an advisor to mentor and guide them through their unique paths to achieving their goals and dreams.
+Following an individualized learning plan, each Abot Tala member is paired with a mentor to guide them through their unique paths to achieving their goals and dreams.
 Abot Tala focuses on meaningful learning that stays relevant in their future careers rather than forcing standardized tests and offering questionable grades.
-Classes and tutorials are led by guest mentors and facilitators who are experts in their field.
+Classes and tutorials are led by guest mentors and facilitators who are practitioners and experts in their field.
 We ask members regularly what they’d like to work on and learn which then leads us to search in the community for someone who is willing to share their time and talents with a young person.
 We’re constantly amazed at the talented and dedicated people we are able to find or who find us.

 Owie Burns dela Cruz